manueldeutsch/kirby-bucket/readme.md

 # 🪣 Kirby Bucket

-Kirby Bucket is a simple developer theme and boilerplate for the Kirby CMS, to build websites fast and easy.
+Kirby Bucket is a simple developer theme and boilerplate for the Kirby CMS.

-## 🚰 Install

-Run `npm install` to install the frontend dependencies and `composer install` to install **Kirby**.

-Start PHP's built-in server with `composer start` and run `npm run dev` for CSS and JS compiling.

-Open `localhost:8000` to view the page or `localhost:8000/panel` to open the panel.

 ## 🚿 Tools

-It just uses **Parcel** with the following tasks:
+On the Frontend we use **Parcel** with the following tasks:

 -   **CSS:** The **SCSS** will be automatically compiled to CSS thorugh **PostCSS**, with **Autoprefixer** and **Minify**.
 -   **Javascript:** It will use **Parcel** for better **ES6** support and **Minification**.

+Additional VScode remmendations are included for code formatting and completion.

 ## 🧼 Style Helper